borgbase/docs.borgbase.com/faq/index.md

 First it helps to understand the steps `borg` follows when creating an initial or new backup:

-1. First it will do some housekeeping, like getting the index from the repo repo, if there is no local copy.
+1. First it will do some housekeeping, like getting the index from the repo, if there is no local copy.
 2. Next it will compare all the inode ID and other attributes of all files to determine changed files.
 If you move your files to a new file system, the first backup run can take a bit longer, but no new data will be copied.
 3. If new data is found, Borg will checksum, compress and encrypt the files as segments of 1-5 MB, skipping any known segments.
 So if part of a large file changes, only new parts will be uploaded.
 4. Last, it will upload new segments to *BorgBase*.